Organization Tips to Make Your Pottery Studio Shine

 • Are you serious about this, and do you want to work on a personal deep level?

 Also, look at what inspires you. perhaps you took up pottery cause you’ve wanted to learn a certain skill or technique, but you didn’t know how.
 If that’s the case, you should work towards that goal, and try to emulate it.
-If you are actually doing this because you feel like you’re happy with it, make it a more personalized adventure for yourself.
+If you are doing this because you feel like you’re happy with it, make it a more personalized adventure for yourself.

-It’s also what you’re willing to actually use when you’re making pottery.
+It’s also what you’re willing to use when you’re making pottery.
 You have two options most of the time, and they are:

 • Hand building